alvarotrigo/fullPage.js/README.md

 <div class="section fp-auto-height">Auto height</div>
 ```

+#### Responsive auto height sections
+A responsive auto height can be applied by using the class `fp-auto-height-responsive`.
+This way sections will be full height until the responsive mode gets fired.

 ### State classes added by fullpage.js
 Fullpage.js adds multiple classes in different elements to keep a record of the status of the site:

-- The class `active` is added the current visible section and slide.
+- `active` is added the current visible section and slide.
-- The class `active` is added to the current menu element (if using the `menu` option).
+- `active` is added to the current menu element (if using the `menu` option).
 - A class of the form `fp-viewing-SECTION-SLIDE` is added to the `body` element of the site. (eg: [`fp-viewing-secondPage-0`](http://alvarotrigo.com/fullPage/#secondPage)) The `SECTION` and `SLIDE` parts will be the anchors (or indexes if no anchor is provided) of the current section and slide.
-- The class `fp-responsive` is added to the `body` element when the entering in the responsive mode
+- `fp-responsive` is added to the `body` element when the entering in the responsive mode
-- The class `fp-enabled` is added to the `html` element when fullpage.js is enabled. (and removed when destroyed).
+- `fp-enabled` is added to the `html` element when fullpage.js is enabled. (and removed when destroyed).
-- The class `fp-destroyed` is added to the fullpage.js container when the plugin is destroyed.
+- `fp-destroyed` is added to the fullpage.js container when the plugin is destroyed.
+- `fp-enabled` is added to the `html` element once the libary is initalized.

 ###Lazy Loading
 [Demo](http://codepen.io/alvarotrigo/pen/eNLBXo) fullPage.js provides a way to lazy load images, videos and audio elements so they won't slow down the loading of your site or unnecessarily waste data transfer.